 What do we want to achieve?

-With the PORT – Patient-Oriented Centers for Primary and Long-Term Care program, the Robert Bosch Stiftung aims to support the (continued) development and setting up of local, comprehensive, and outstanding health centers in Germany; these centers should be able to meet the primary and long-term care needs of entire regions.
+With the PORT – Patient-Oriented Centers for Primary and Long-Term Care program, the Robert Bosch Stiftung supports the (continued) development and setting up of local, comprehensive, and outstanding health centers in Germany; these centers should be able to meet the primary and long-term care needs of entire regions.

 The future PORT health centers